Peter Ravai

-Peter Charles Tamani Ravai Ravitisai (born 25 March 2003), known as Peter Ravai, is a professional footballer who plays as a defender and midfielder for Gulf United in the UAE.
+Peter Charles Tamani Ravai Ravitisai (born 25 March 2003), known as Peter Ravai, is a professional footballer who plays as a defender and midfielder for Kingborough Lions United FC in Tasmania, Australia.
 Born in Scotland, he represents Fiji at youth level.

 Early life

 Ravai was born in Edinburgh, Scotland, to Fijian parents.
 His father was in the British Army, and he moved to Germany at a young age.

 Club career

 Early career

 At the age of seven, Ravai joined amateur side Eintracht Bad Fallingbostel, where he spent a season before being scouted by professional side Hamburger SV.
 His family moved to England, and he played for the academies of Park Farm Rangers and Ashford United and spent a year with the Soccer Elite Football Academy, before joining Maidstone United in 2020.

+Kingborough Lions United FC

+In the 2026 Milan Lakoseljac Cup, Ravai came on a substitute and scored the winning penalty in a shootout.

 International career

 Ravai is eligible to represent Scotland having been born there and Fiji through his parents.